Open to all Electronic and Electrical Engineers at the early stage of their career in Biomedical Engineering.

 The winning entrant will receive a prize of £500, one year’s membership to the IET and a certificate of recognition.

-The winner of the award will be invited to attend the IET Achievement Awards ceremony, which will take place in London on 20 November 2013.
-The winner would also be invited to IET’s Annual Healthcare Technologies Lecture, to present their work to colleagues and peers.
+The winner of the award will be invited to the attend the IET’s Annual Healthcare Technologies Awards night to present their work to colleagues and peers.